OfficialBeatzcoin/tronsr-template/TEAM.md

 # **Founder/CEO - Steven Zambron**

-Responsible for makeing all major corporate decisions, manages the overall operations and resorces of VibraVid Inc. and BeatzCoin.
+Responsible for making all major corporate decisions, manages the overall operations and resorces of VibraVid Inc. and BeatzCoin.

 ## Chief Operations Officer - Dallas Tatlow